-Collect information through ongoing assessment that will help plan instruction more effectively.
-Provide tools, surveys, checklists, and guidelines to accurately assess students' progress and plan for continued success.
-Learn how to: Identify learning styles and preferences, Use authentic and performance-based assessment, Learn techniques for ongoing, concurrent assessment, Discover the value of teaching students to self-evaluate, Improve student comprehension and retention, Obtain feedback to make your differentiated instruction more effective.
+Enables candidates to collect information through ongoing assessment that will help plan instruction more effectively.
+Provides tools, surveys, checklists, and guidelines to accurately assess students' progress and plan for continued success.
+Assists candidates to: Identify learning styles and preferences; use authentic and performance-based assessment; learn techniques for ongoing, concurrent assessment; discover the value of teaching students to self-evaluate; improve student comprehension and retention; and obtain feedback to make differentiated instruction more effective.
+Prerequisite: EDUC5670